ory/sdk/clients/hydra/ruby/docs/AdminApi.md

 api_instance = OryHydraClient::AdminApi.new
 opts = {
-  limit: 789, # Integer | The maximum amount of policies returned, upper bound is 500 policies
+  limit: 789, # Integer | The maximum amount of clients to returned, upper bound is 500 clients.
-  offset: 789 # Integer | The offset from where to start looking.
+  offset: 789, # Integer | The offset from where to start looking.
+  name: 'name_example', # String | The name of the clients to filter by.
+  owner: 'owner_example' # String | The owner of the clients to filter by.
 }

 begin